 - With time, these carriers will diffuse throughout the cell until the concentration is uniform.

 The constant random motion of carriers can lead to a net movement of carriers if one particular region has a higher concentration of carriers than another region (a concentration gradient between the high carrier-concentration region and the low carrier-concentration region).
 The net movement of carriers is therefore from areas of high concentration to low.
 If we let random movement do it's thing, over time, the carriers will become evenly spread across the space through random motion alone.
-This can be seen in the animation below.

 The rate at which diffusion occurs depends on the velocity at which carriers move and on the distance between scattering events.
 It is termed diffusivity and measured in cm2s-1.
 Values for silicon, the most used semiconductor material for solar cells, are given in the appendix.
 Since raising the temperature will increase the thermal velocity of the carriers, diffusion occurs faster at higher temperatures.
 A single particle in a box will eventually be found at any random location in the box.